sking21121/Credit_Risk_Analysis/README.md

 Employ different techniques to train and evaluate models with unbalanced classes.

-Using the credit card credit dataset from LendingClub, a peer-to-peer lending services company.
+The credit card dataset is from LendingClub, a peer-to-peer lending services company.

 Use imbalanced-learn and scikit-learn libraries to build and evaluate models using resampling.